fernandotimm/claimable-web3-react-demo/README.md

 # Claimable Smart Contract - Web 3.0 React Demo

+This web app connects to the [CLAIMABLE Smart Contract](https://github.com/gmussi/solidity-claimable) deployed on Ropsten testnet.

+Add your Ethereum Node API KEY to the .env file (i.e.: from Alchemy or Infura)

 This project was bootstrapped with [Create Eth App](https://github.com/paulrberg/create-eth-app).

 ## Project Structure